 Courtesy crossings are not official pedestrian crossings.
 They provide a place where drivers can stop safely to allow pedestrians to cross.
 However, drivers are not obliged to stop at courtesy crossings, so use them with care.

 At many intersections and busy roads, there are special traffic signals for pedestrians.

 When a non-flashing red figure is displayed, you must not cross the road.
-Some pedestrian traffic signals show how much time you have to finish crossing.

 When a green figure is displayed, pedestrians may cross the road.
 A buzzer may also sound to let you know that you can cross.

 Walk quickly across